hoffmangroup/segway/doc/segway.rst

 I have designed Segway such that eventually one may call different components directly from within Python.

-..
-To do so, import the following module: XXXcomp table here (from the setup.py)

 You can then call the appropriate module through its ``main()`` function with the same arguments you would use at the command line.
 For example::